xcart/xcart-docs/_pages/kb_en/import-export/how_to_import_data.md

 ## How to Import Data into Store?

-To import data into the store, a store admin needs to follow the steps below:
+To import data into an X-Cart store, follow the steps below:

 1. Prepare a CSV file of a certain format matching the type of data to be imported.
 This can be done in any spreadsheet editor (_MS Excel_, _LibreOffice Calc_, etc.).